GoogleChromeLabs/samesite-examples/README.md

 variety of languages, libraries, and frameworks.
 The `SameSite` attribute is widely supported, but the addition of the explicit `None` value may require updates or work-arounds.

+**🚧 NOTE:** To test the `None` value is set you need to test in a browser that parses this addition, e.g. Chrome 76 or above.
+The changes _should_ be backwards compatible, but those browsers should ignore the `None` value so you will not see it in any cookie view.

 If your specific platform isn't covered here, please raise an issue or a pull request to include it.